Local Escapes

 Wollemi National Park

-If you’re keen on catching some spectacular glimpses of Mother Nature, Newnes Campground is your go.
-Here, you’ll be surrounded by sandstone cliffs, eucalyptus trees and the Wolgan River.
+If you’re keen on catching some spectacular glimpses of Mother Nature, Newnes Campground should be your go-to.
+Just a 3-hour drive from Sydney, you’ll be surrounded by sandstone cliffs, eucalyptus trees and the Wolgan River.
 This free camping ground has barbeque facilities and toilets, and you can pitch your tent for free on the flat campground before heading out to explore the tracks, tunnels and ovens of the old historic shale oil ruins nearby, or cool off in the river.
-You’ll also be within a short driving distance of the famous and luminous Glow Worm Tunnel!
-More info is here

 Bretti Reserve